siebevd/phonegap-parse-plugin/README.md

 Phonegap Parse.com Plugin
 =========================

+Extension on <a href="https://github.com/avivais/phonegap-parse-plugin"> Phonehap-parse-plugin </a>

 Phonegap 3.0.0 plugin for Parse.com push service

 Using [Parse.com's](http://parse.com) REST API for push requires the installation id, which isn't available in JS